 The College must comply with state laws regarding the consumption, sale, purchase, and delivery of alcohol.
 The possession, consumption, purchase, sale, distribution, and/or appearing in public on college premises while intoxicated, or being under the influence of alcohol or illicit drugs is strictly prohibited.
-This includes any disorderly conduct
+This includes any disorderly conduct regardless of whether such conduct results in injury to person or property as a result of intoxication.
+The College will notify parent(s)/guardian(s) if the student is under the age of 21.
+A summary of applicable law is available.

-PENALTY: \$25-\$100 Fine + Probation; Counseling Intake Assessment; Suspension; Civil Authority
+SANCTION: \$25-\$100 Fine + Probation; Counseling Intake Assessment; Suspension; Civil Authority